wildekek/chirpha/chirp2mqtt/DOCS.md

 - identifier based on deveui to join all entities (sensors) together into device
 - via_device field to show bridge device as parent .
 Entities (sensors) structure contains
-- entity name; name must match one used in decode function that is defined above and is supplied by device vendor;
+- entity name; name must match one used in decode function that is defined above and is supplied by device vendor; this name will be replaced with one set in ChirpStack's device profile measurements;
 - integration and entity_conf is defined on the next level of structure;
 - integration sets MQTT component integration name, this could be name of one of MQTT components, default is "sensor"; if device class is set in it may allow to automatically select integration;
 - entity_conf defines fields that control device sensor appearance in MQTT integration; value_template describes how to extract sensor value from payload, default is value_template: "{{ value_json.entity_name }}".
 Usually value need to be converted to specific type (int, float).
 On both device and entity levels substructure named 'dev_eui' followed by device's real eui with device specific settings for device/entity.
 All such substructures are deleted from final configuration message, but substructure elements are pushed level up if dev_eui matches.